BOARD OF TRUSTEES

 James (Jim) Evans

-He was formerly Chairman of the Board of Trustees for the Jackson Advocate Newspaper and President of the Jackson, Mississippi Chapter of the Southern Christian Leadership Conference.
+Jim has also held prominent leadership roles beyond public office, including Chairman of the Board of Trustees for the Jackson Advocate newspaper and President of the Jackson, Mississippi Chapter of the Southern Christian Leadership Conference.

 Walt A. Tobin